robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > the repatriation of the Kennewick remains to the Confederated Tribes of
 > the Umatilla Indian Reservation, echoes Harjo's sentiments: "We already
 > know our history.
 It may not be written down, but we already know our
-> history. "
+> history.
 >
-> FIXME
-> > [k2254] Would we so readily nod our heads in agreement with Harjo and
+> Would we so readily nod our heads in agreement with Harjo and
-> > Minthorn if they were officers of the Sons of Confederate Veterans, an
+> Minthorn if they were officers of the Sons of Confederate Veterans, an
 > organization dedicated, in its own words, to "preserving the history and
 > legacy of these heroes, so future generations can understand the motives
 > that animated the Southern Cause"?
 What if they were Serbian nationalists
 > or Shining Path cadres?
+> As a rhetorical strategy, a group's insistence that it, and only it,
+> knows its history maybe useful; as public policy in a multicultural
+> state, it is patently suicide.

-> [k2258] The reality of pluralist democracy is that groups living together
+> The reality of pluralist democracy is that groups living together
 > must be free to talk about one another's history and culture.
 Without
 > these exchanges, they cannot build a durable civic life.

-> [k2267] Many-perhaps most-elements of culture do not answer to a logic of
+> [k2267] Many--perhaps most--elements of culture do not answer to a logic of
 > possession and control, to a vision of hermetically sealed social units
 > realizing their destiny in complete autonomy.